Jeff Allam: Racing career

 Allam continued to be a regular at the Bathurst 1000 after his 1984 class win.
 In 1985 he was lead driver in the 2nd TWR Jaguar XJS with Aussie Ron Dickson, qualifying a fine second behind team boss Walkinshaw, but was out on lap 3 after broken headlight glass found its way into the Jaguar's V12 engine causing enough damage to stop the car.
-TWR itself dominated the 1985 race with the team's 3rd car (driven by Hahne and Aussie John Goss) winning with Walkinshaw and Win Percy finishing 3rd in the lead car after late race problems which saw a split oil line.
+TWR itself dominated the 1985 race with the team's third car (driven by Hahne and Aussie John Goss) winning with Walkinshaw and Win Percy finishing third in the lead car after late race problems which saw a split oil line.
 He missed both 1986 and 1987, before returning in 1988 with Walkinshaw to drive the new Fuel injected Holden VL Commodore SS Group A SV.
-The race ended early for the duo when the suspension collapsed under the Boss after just 5 laps.
+The race ended early for the duo when the suspension collapsed under the Boss after just five laps.
 After driving a Rover, Jaguar and a Holden in Australia's Great Race, Allam drove a Ford Sierra RS500 in 1989 for Dick Johnson Racing.
-He finished 8th in 1989 (team boss Dick Johnson and regular team driver John Bowe won the race), before recording his best finish in 1990, again in a Johnson Sierra, when he partnered Kiwi racer Paul Radisich to second place.
+He finished eighth in 1989 (team boss Dick Johnson and regular team driver John Bowe won the race), before recording his best finish in 1990, again in a Johnson Sierra, when he partnered Kiwi racer Paul Radisich to second place.
 Ironically, the winner of the 1990 Bathurst 1000 was the Holden Racing Team VL Commodore SS Group A SV driven by Allan Grice and Allam's long time TWR teammate Win Percy.
 The Winning Commodore was in fact the same car (rebuilt) that Allam was to drive with Walkinshaw in the 1988 race.

-In 1990 Allam returned to the British Touring Car Championship (formerly the British Saloon Car Championship) driving a BMW M3 in the 2.0l class for Vic Lee Motorsport, placing 6th in the series.
-In 1991 he drove for the works Vauxhall team in a Vauxhall Cavalier finishing sixth.
-He stayed with the Vauxhall team a further three years, partnering John Cleland, finishing in 4th place with two race wins in 1992 and a 9th-place finishing in 1993.
-In 1994 he placed 10th overall and was replaced the following year by James Thompson.
+In 1990, Allam returned to the British Touring Car Championship (formerly the British Saloon Car Championship) driving a BMW M3 in the 2.0l class for Vic Lee Motorsport, placing 6th in the series.
+In 1991, he drove for the works Vauxhall team in a Vauxhall Cavalier finishing sixth.
+He stayed with the Vauxhall team a further three years, partnering John Cleland, finishing in fourth place with two race wins in 1992 and a ninth-place finishing in 1993.
+In 1994, he placed tenth overall and was replaced the following year by James Thompson.
 He made a one-off comeback to the BTCC in 1995 replacing the injured Thompson at Knockhill.

-In 2004 he was selected to drive in the BTCC Masters event at Donington Park. a race which was set up by the director of TOCA Alan J. Gow featuring former champions and legends.
-Driving the same SEAT Leon Cupras, he finished 8th out of a field of sixteen drivers.
+In 2004, Allam was selected to drive in the BTCC Masters event at Donington Park. a race which was set up by the director of TOCA Alan J. Gow featuring former champions and legends.
+Driving the same SEAT Leon Cupras, he finished eighth out of a field of sixteen drivers.

-In May 2011 Jeff Allam was appointed as Driving Standards Advisor to the BTCC, assisting the Clerk of the Course in investigating on-track incidents between competitors.
+In May 2011, Allam was appointed as Driving Standards Advisor to the BTCC, assisting the Clerk of the Course in investigating on-track incidents between competitors.
 He previously held this role in the mid-late Nineties.